 Robb has followed a path into nature photography in an effort use the medium as a mechanism to help people connect to and learn about the natural world.
 In 2020, his book The Nature Of Yosemite- A Visual Journey, was published by the Yosemite Conservancy- a coffee table photography book with text teaching about the natural history of the park.
 He currently leads photo workshops in Yosemite and surrounding Sierra Nevada and is collaborating on his second book on Yosemite Wildlife.

 A light breakfast is included in your stay.
-Gluten free granola, yogurt, milk, fruit, and coffee/tea.
+Gluten free granola, yogurt, coffee/tea, and half ‘n half.
 Given advance notice, we will make every effort to accommodate special dietary needs.